RushithaP/Group3/README.md

 ## Future Work
 * Verifying if the person has given all the correct information to the bank.
 * Identify the amount of risk that the bank will incur if loan is approved.
-* If provided with more in depth details like credit and debit history the project can be elevated to another level of data exploration.
+* If provided with more in-depth details like credit and debit history the project can be elevated to another level of data exploration.